 Literary Devices has a huge list of themes such as power and corruption, war, temptation and destruction, facing reality and good versus bad.

 Leitwortstil and Thematic Patterning are two techniques writers can use to express themes in fiction.

 Purdue OWL on Theme

-The helpful Purdue OWL calls theme the "meaning" of a story and says it is sometimes a lost art.
+The helpful Purdue OWL calls theme the meaning of a story and what the writer makes of the topic.

 Twenty-Five Things Writers Should Know About Theme